rwblokzijl/Msc-thesis-EuroToken/thesis.md

 became less important, and currencies as a proxy for trust, became slowly more dependent trust in the system rather than the real value of the currency.
 In 806 AD, this culminated in the first use of paper money in China.
 Since these events, the form of money has varied based on societal conditions.

-Because of its functional utility, fiat money, especially in the form of bank notes backed by gold has been a popular form of money that has been used in European society since 1440.
-Fiat currency, as enforced by the reputation of governing bodies has been the dominant way of facilitating the efficient exchange of goods and services for many centuries[@The_Gold_Standard].
+Because of its functional utility, money in the form of bank notes backed by gold has been a popular form of money that has been used in European society since 1440 [@The_Gold_Standard].

-At the end of the 1900s Europe has a system of many national currencies, denominated per country.
-The value of the currency was maintained by different countries, often using the gold standard.
+At the end of the 1900s Europe had a system of many national currencies, denominated per country.
+The value of the currency was maintained by different countries, often using the gold standard[@The_Gold_Standard].
 Meanwhile private banks would allow people to store their money in a safe institution, while they could lend that money out.
-For international trade people would swap different currencies in exchanges when a transaction had to be made, but this was infrequent.
+For international and cross-currency trade, people would swap different currencies in exchanges when needed, but becuase of the localised nature of society this was infrequent.

-This system worked fine in an era where most exchange was done by cash, and most trade was done within borders.
+This system worked fine in an era where most exchange was done by cash, and most trade was done within national borders.
 But as the world became more connected and digital, different solutions had to be built on top of the old system to respond to the changing demands of the population.
-Private banks, who were once used only for large transactions and money storage got a more and more central role in day to day transactions.
+Private banks, who were once used only for large transactions and money storage, got a more and more central role in day to day transactions.
 In effect the system as we see it today has accrued a lot of technical debt as the its requirements changed over time.
 As a result a number of inefficiencies have emerged from this technical debt.

-First, international money transfer, even within the euro-system can take up to a week.
-Second, banks as private institutions are vulnerable to bankruptcy, leaving their customers exposed to this risk.
-Third, banks as private institutions are prone to corruption unless properly regulated, something that takes a lot of effort and resources.
+First, international money transfer.
+Even within the euro-system this can often take up to a week.
+Second, banks as private institutions are vulnerable to bankruptcy.
+This makes them a "financial"on their semi-central point of failure, that take a good portion of the financial system with it.
+Third, transactions are dependent on bank IT systems.
+This makes them a "technical" semi-central point of failure, potentially leaving people unable to purchase their essentials.
+Fourth, people are tightly coupled to their banks.
+While having multiple bank accounts is possible, a lack of standardisation and interoperability makes people easily dependent on their one bank and its features.

 ## Requirements for a digital euro by the ECB